-You can take your pets to Mexico: Mexican customs will allow you to introduce two pets per person enterting the country (cats or dogs) to Mexico, provided that you have the correct zoo sanitary paperwork in order.
+You can take your pets to Mexico: Mexican customs will allow you to introduce two pets (cats or dogs) per person entering the country to Mexico, provided that you have the correct zoo-sanitary paperwork in order.

 This guide gives you the details about how to prepare the paperwork and transport your pet(s) to Mexico on commercial airlines as well as details about taking your pet back to your home country.

 If you plan to take your cat(s) and/or dog(s) to Mexico, here are the guidelines you’ll need to follow so that you can get your pets transported on the airline (if you are flying) and gain entry to Mexico with your pets at the border.

 Each airline has its own rules about taking pets when you travel (and how many pets they will transport per passenger or family group).
 Following are universal guidelines that will apply to most airlines.
 You should, however, check your airline’s web site for latest details and policies and call them for clarification if necessary.